marzeq/mconf/README.md

 ## building & running

-this repo comes with a justfile, so you can use [just](https://github.com/casey/just) to run the commands (i refuse to add a makefile for any project that is small or medium sized, it's simply unnecessary)
+this repo comes with a justfile, so you can use [just](https://github.com/casey/just) to run the commands

 ```sh
 just run        # runs the project, equivalent to `go run .`